lambdaclass/mirra_backend/README.md

 ### Future iterations
-In future iterations, we will add the following projects:
+In future iterations, we will add the following apps:

 - Bots
 - Matchmaking